julKara/Defeat_the_Demonlord/README.md

 **Issues (not really bugs, more structural issues):**
 * `TileMap`: Currently, the movement-range is drawn upon the `TileMap` instead of the `TileMapLayer`.
 This makes the range invisible behind the `Background` or "too visible" in the sense that the red blocks are not supposed to be visible in-game.
 * Changing `healthbar` color is not memory-efficient at all since it dublicates per character.
+* Sprites should flip when moving/attacking to the left.

 **Annoying features**
 * You have to click on a unit to deselect them intead of just not clicking on anything else.